KabriAcid/dataspeed/to-do.md

 - Full fixes of TV subscription page.
 - Forgot PIN functionality.
 - In transactions page use the icon of the service provider instead.
+- Handle response codes efficiently.
+- Use webhooks for updates.
+- Query to verify smartcard number.

 --- FEATURES ---